TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/drivers/canfd.md

 SysConfig can be used to configure below parameters apart from common configuration like Clock, MPU, RAT and others.
 - MCAN instances and pin configurations.
-- Defualt values for bit time parameter initialization set by MCAN_initSetBitTimeParams
+- Bit time parameter
+- Message RAM configuration
+- Transmitter Delay compensation
+- ECC configuration
+- Additional core configuration

 ## Features NOT Supported

-- DMA mode of operation

 ## Usage